suarezluis/wordleword/README.md

+# Motivation

+For those that don't have the time to wait and can't go to sleep without knowing what the word was.

-# Getting Started with Create React App
+# Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).